hearth-rs/hearth/DESIGN.md

 ## TUI

-A more advanced alternative to `hearth-ctl` is `hearth-console`, a terminal user interface (TUI) utility program. `hearth-console` provides a long-running live view into the status of the connected Hearth daemon, and user-friendly controls (at least for users acclimated to GUIs) to administrate the Hearth
+A more advanced alternative to `ctl` is `hearth-console`, a terminal user interface (TUI) utility program. `hearth-console` provides a long-running live view into the status of the connected Hearth daemon, and user-friendly controls (at least for users acclimated to GUIs) to administrate the Hearth